tensorforce/tensorforce/README.md

 }
 ```

-We are also very grateful for our open source contributors (listed according to github): Islandman93, mryellow, beflix,
+We are also very grateful for our open source contributors (listed according to github): Islandman93, wassname,
-trickmeyer, AdamStelmaszczyk, 10nagachika, petrbel, Kismuz.
+trickmeyer, lefnire, mryellow, beflix,AdamStelmaszczyk, 10nagachika, petrbel, Kismuz.